 The mission of the Tobacco-Free Communities (TFC) Program is to improve the health of all residents and the workforce in Santa Clara County by reducing illness and premature death attributed to the use of tobacco products.
 The TFC program implements activities to:

 - Prevent the initiation of tobacco use & reduce youth access to tobacco products, including electronic smoking devices

 - Reduce tobacco use, particularly among populations with the highest rates

 - Reduce exposure to secondhand smoke and third-hand smoke

-TFC collaborates with community-based organizations and local, state, and federal health agencies to promote a healthy lifestyle and create a tobacco-free Santa Clara County.
-The goal of TFC is to increase community awareness of the detrimental impact of tobacco use by engaging residents, key community partners, and elected leaders in implementing a variety of evidence-based strategies.
-Our efforts, in particular, are focused on reducing tobacco use and secondhand smoke exposure for populations that use tobacco at higher rates, and experience a greater burden of tobacco-related diseases.
-The project is aimed at protecting residents from secondhand smoke exposure.
+TFC collaborates with community-based organizations and local, state, and federal health agencies to promote a healthy lifestyle and work towards the vision of a tobacco-free Santa Clara County.
+The goal of TFC is to increase community awareness of the impact of tobacco use by engaging residents, key community partners, and elected leaders in implementing strategies to reduce the appeal of tobacco in the community.

 Initiatives to prevent youth access to tobacco products.